thecatontheflat/atlassian-connect-bundle/UPGRADE-4.0.md

 Services
 --------
-* Only the `AtlassianRestClient` is public.
+* Only the `AtlassianRestClientInterface` is public.
 All other services have been made private.
 Be sure to use Dependency injection instead of fetching the service through the container.